iot-eco-2019-2020-team3/Lynked-Android/README.md

 prerequisite:

 JAVA-JDK8

 Install: Android Studio

 Open the Project:

 Change the URL in the ConnectedStudents-APP/Android/app/src/main/java/com/iotteam3/ConnectedStudents/HttpTask.java

-Deploy it to device
+Deploy it to your device